mikejgray/ovos-skill-openhab/README.md

 # <img src='https://www.openhab.org/openhab-logo-square.png' card_color='#40DBB0' width='50' height='50' style='vertical-align:bottom'/> openHAB
-This skill adds openHAB support to Mycroft.
+This skill adds openHAB support to OVOS/Neon.  **Please note that this is not an official OVOS or Neon skill.
+This version of the openHAB skill is not maintained by the openHAB community.**

 ## About
-This skill adds [openHAB](http://www.openhab.org/) support to [Mycroft](https://mycroft.ai).
+This skill adds [openHAB](http://www.openhab.org/) support to [OVOS](https://openvoiceos.org).
 The skill takes advantage of the openHAB REST API, so it works both with the v1.x and v2.x of openHAB.

-In order to make openHAB Items accessible to Mycroft, they need to be [tagged](https://www.openhab.org/addons/integrations/homekit/).
+In order to make openHAB Items accessible to OVOS/Neon, they need to be [tagged](https://www.openhab.org/addons/integrations/homekit/).
-Device names recognized by Mycroft are matched against openHAB Item Labels.
+Device names recognized by OVOS/Neon are matched against openHAB Item Labels.

 The above examples would all work with the following set of openHAB Item definitons: